quantumgardener/qg.blog/content/notes/Terror in my Australian backyard.md

 I turned the chair over to check.
 Nothing beside some leaves and a black shape.
 The ominous shape turned out to be a dead cockroach but only after I grabbed a small twig and poked.

 A red-back spider's web is usually identifiable by thicker strands often stuck to the ground.
 Use your finger to touch them (stupid) and you'll find a the web much stronger relative to other spiders' webs and quite sticky.
 Luckily a small stick has the same effect.
 Right behind the mass that was the dead cockroach was a nice little red-back that I couldn't see.
 It moved when I twanged the web.
 I moved too.

-Glad I changed chairs.
+Glad I changed chairs before breakfast before breakfast.
+But, like every other Australian would be, was in bare feet when checking the chair.